 Kalesnikoff has been in collaboration with others for some time now in efforts to reduce the wildfire risk to our local communities.
 We have been working closely with the Regional District of Central Kootenay (RDCK) and the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRORD) to identify and treat forested areas on Crown land which have strategic importance for community safety, critical infrastructure, and overall forest resilience to wildfire.
 Throughout this process, we have learned a lot, and would like to invite the public to take part by learning alongside us, and by having an opportunity to give feedback and suggest where wildfire risk reduction work could benefit your local community.

 These plans assess community values and risks, include recommendations to enhance community wildfire resilience, and identify specific areas of interest for fuel treatment work on Crown land.
 Where proposed treatment areas are identified within Kalesnikoff’s operating areas, we work in collaboration with the RDCK and the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRORD) to prioritize and plan for potential operational treatments.
 We believe it’s worth the effort to read the CWPP applicable to your community and raise your awareness of what can be done to help safeguard it against wildfire.
-If your community is within one of Kalesnikoff’s operating areas (maps can be found here: Insert link to Operating Area Maps) and your neighborhood has been identified as a priority treatment area in the CWPP, please feel free to get in touch with us to ask questions and learn more.
+If your community is within one of Kalesnikoff’s operating areas (scroll up to see the Operating Area Maps) and your neighborhood has been identified as a priority treatment area in the CWPP, please feel free to get in touch with us to ask questions and learn more.
 The easiest way to reach us is by email at:

 Private Land Wildfire Risk Assessments and Management Plans